 We are located in the consolidated Muskogee City-County 911 Center.
 This allows our dispatchers to have improved and faster communications and coordination between multiple agencies.

 Our team members are required to maintain IAED (International Academies of Emergency Dispatch) Certification as an Emergency Medical Dispatcher.
-We employ 16 Emergency Medical Dispatchers, including Emergency Medical Responders, Emergency Medical Technicians and Paramedics, plus a full-time transport coordinator.
+We employ approximately 14 Emergency Medical Dispatchers, including Emergency Medical Responders, Emergency Medical Technicians and Paramedics, plus a full-time transfer coordinator.
 We are staffed 24 hours per day, 7 days per week, 365 days per year.

 As a team, our dispatchers are responsible for managing the deployment of 20+ ambulances and multiple special event units.
 Our dispatchers are also responsible for locating, triaging, and providing medical self-help instructions using the Medical Priority Dispatch System (MPDS) protocols.
 An international standard, these protocols have been translated in 19 languages, and are used around the world.
 The protocols allow us to walk callers through childbirth, cardio-pulmonary resuscitation, EpiPen administration, airway management, and many other lifesaving interventions.

-We utilize technology including New World Computer Aided Dispatch software, CallWorks 911 phone system, Motorola 800 MHz Elite radio systems, geo-location software, and are in the process of implementing groundbreaking text-to-911 services.
+We utilize technology including New World Computer Aided Dispatch software, CallWorks 911 phone system, Motorola 800 MHz Elite radio systems, geo-location software, and text-to-911 services.

 If English is not the caller’s primary language, we are able to conference third party interpreters for any language around the world.
 We are also able to connect with the deaf community via Telecommunications Device for the Deaf (TDD).